 - Other operating costs decreased 20.3% to $173 million primarily due to lower bad debt expense.

 Selected Business Services Financial Results

-The increase in Adjusted OIBDA was driven by growth in revenue, partially offset by an 18.0% increase in operating costs, primarily as a result of an increase in sales and marketing costs due to increased headcount and higher compensation costs per employee, as well as costs associated with DukeNet.
-This increase was partially offset by lower voice costs due to the in-sourcing of voice transport, switching and interconnection services.
+The increase in Adjusted OIBDA was driven by growth in revenue, partially offset by a 14.5% increase in operating costs and expenses, primarily due to increased headcount and higher compensation costs per employee, including a $5 million increase in pension expense.

 Business Services Subscriber Metrics

 Advertising revenue decreased primarily due to lower political advertising revenue, which was $3 million in the second quarter of 2015 compared to $15 million in the second quarter of 2014.

 Other revenue increased primarily due to affiliate fees from the Residential Services segment.